DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 * Minimal
 * Spec

-See [Get More Report Formats](#get-more-report-formats) for information on how to make add more report formats.
+See [Get More Report Formats](#get-more-report-formats) for information on how to add more report formats.

 You can select the default format in the [run configuration](run-configuration-dialog.md) settings.

 ### Work with a Grid

-The Grid view is the most powerful report format to study and analyze.
+The Grid view displays test run results in the tabular form.

 ![Grid View](../../images/user-interface/report-view/grid-view.png)